Displayr/rhtmlTemplate/docs/visual_regression_testing_and_the_internal_www_server.md

 Using the content file [theSrc/internal_www/content/examples/default.html](/theSrc/internal_www/content/examples/default.html) as an example we will now go through how the widget gets drawn.
 Note this only applies when viewing a widget at `http://127.0.0.1` (i.e., the **internal** web server).
 For notes on how htmlwidgets work with R, see [how the code works](./how_the_code_works.md).

-* the [loadDependenciesAndStartRender.js](/theSrc/internal_www/js/loadDependenciesAndStartRender.coffee) script must be loaded on all content pages.
-This script loads all the javascript dependencies required to render a widget.
-It then loads [renderContentPage.js](theSrc/internal_www/js/renderContentPage.coffee)
-* the [renderContentPage.js](/theSrc/internal_www/js/renderContentPage.coffee) script scans the HTML content for DOM elements with a `class="row"`.
+* the [renderContentPage.js](/theSrc/internal_www/js/renderContentPage.js) script is a bundled JS file that contains all the widget code, all the dependencies, and some internal web only code that performs the following tasks.
+The internal web only code, once the page is loaded, scans the HTML content for DOM elements with a `class="row"`.
 For each row, it then finds all DOM within the row with a `class="example"`.
 For each example, it takes the content of the DOM, which should be a config for the widget, then calls the widget code with the provided config, passsing the example DOM element as the root element to the widget code.
 This means the widget code will draw a widget inside the example DOM element.

-There are some other features of [renderContentPage.js](/theSrc/internal_www/js/renderContentPage.coffee) that should be discussed:
+There are some other features of [renderContentPage.js](/theSrc/internal_www/js/renderContentPage.js) that should be discussed:

 * The default width and height of a widget is 100 x 100.
 Each row can specify the width and height by using the `data-ex-w` and `data-ex-h` attributes.
 Similarly each exaple can override the width and height using the same attribtues.
 * By default the config will be drawn on the page above the widget.
 The config can be hidden by adding the `hide-config` **class** to the example.